Jessica D. Shields is an award-winning writer and director originally from Atlanta, Georgia.

 Jessica has directed films across the US and Asia.
 Her forthcoming directorial project, RENÉ & JAZ is supported by the Women in Film Production Program, where she is a Directing Fellow.

 Jessica is a former Project Involve Screenwriting Fellow (Film Independent), during which time she penned the short film WEDNESDAY, which premiered at the 2019 American Black Film Festival (ABFF) as a finalist for the HBO Short Film Competition.
 WEDNESDAY will air and stream on HBO platforms in 2020.

 Jessica participated in the Moving Picture Institute Pilot Workshop in 2018.
 She was a finalist for the Tribeca Sloan Filmmaker Fund (2017), IFP No Borders (2017), and the Nantucket Film Festival Showtime Tony Cox Screenwriting Competition (2017).

-In addition to directing five short films Jessica has worked on productions throughout Asia and the United States.
-As a theatre artist she worked in dramaturgy and literary management with prominent regional theaters including the Nashville Reparatory Theatre, Synchronicity Theatre and the Tony-Award winning Alliance Theatre.
+As a theatre artist she worked in dramaturgy and literary management with prominent regional theaters including the Tony-Award winning Alliance Theatre, Nashville Reparatory Theatre, 7 Stages Theatre, Synchronicity Theatre.